Georges Pernot: Senator

 In December 1939 Pernot's optimistic forecasts were rejected by the conservative Paul Bastid.

 Pernod reported in March 1940 that Germany's shipments from overseas had dropped but imports by land had increased, notably from the Soviet Union, the Balkans and Italy.

 After being replaced as Blockade Minister, in April 1940 Pernot criticized the failure to stimulate the wartime economy, saying "Reports on top of reports, all stuffed with figures, many of which unfortunately provide little comfort.
 What an effort remains to increase our number of aircraft, to accelerate the production of munitions."

 On 5 June 1940 the second cabinet of Paul Reynaud created the Ministry of the Family, with Pernot as minister.

 He was also Minister of Health.

 The new Family Ministry was to help families that had been displaced by the war.

 Pernot held office only until 16 June 1940.

-On 10 July 1940 he voted for the constitutional law that established the Vichy regime.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

 In 1941 Pernot was named a member of the National Council.

 In June 1941 the High Committee on the Population (HCP) was dissolved and the Consultative Committee on the Family (Comité consultatif de la Famille) was created in its place.

 Pernot, Alfred Sauvy and Jacques Doublet all continued from the HCP to the new committee.

 The committee established teams to investigate family-related legislation, housing, food rationing, financial assistance, childhood and moral protection.

 From 1943 to 1945 Pernot was a member of the departmental council of Doubs.

 He was dismissed from the Senate in 1945.